supervisely-ecosystem/filter-images/README.md

 3. You can change way to filter if you need.
 Available ways:

-- By Filename
+- `By Filename`: select images where filename consists specified subsequence.
-- With tag
+- `With tag`: select images with specified image tag.
-- Without tag
+- `Without tag`: select images without specified image tag.
-- Objects with tag
+- `Objects with tag`: select images containing specified number of objects with specified image tag.
-- Objects without tag
+- `Objects without tag`: select images containing specified number of objects without specified image tag.
-- Objects of class
+- `Objects of class`: select images containing specified number of objects of specified class.
-- Objects by annotator
+- `Objects by annotator`: select images containing specified number of objects annotated by specified annotator.
-- Tagged by annotator
+- `Tagged by annotator`: select images containing specified number of tags annotated by specified annotator.
-- With issues
+- `With issues`: select images containing specified number of issues with specified status.

 You can add as many filter as you need.
 Filters will be combined with logical AND rule.